10 April 2018

 Diverse Actions builds on Live Art’s vital role as a practice of artistic innovation and a space to express complex ideas of cultural identity.

 Supported by an Arts Council England Ambition for Excellence grant, Diverse Actions is managed by Cambridge Junction on behalf of Live Art UK.
-The Diverse Actions Project Managers are Afreena Islam and Salome Wagaine.
+The Diverse Actions Project Managers are Afreena Islam, Amy Lawrence and Salome Wagaine.
 The Diverse Action Steering Group, drawn up of staff members from Live Art UK member organisations, is made up of: Daniel Kok, Tariq Elmoutawakil, Pelin Basaran, Carolyn Forsyth, Cecilia Wee, and Jodie Worton.